babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 Present an observation (results), then explain what happened (analysis).
 Each paragraph should focus on one aspect of your results.
 In that same paragraph, you should interpret that result.
 In other words, there should not be two distinct paragraphs, but instead one paragraph containing one result and the interpretation and analysis of this result.
 Here are some guiding questions for results and analysis:

-When describing your results, present your data, using the guidelines below:
-* What happened?
-What did you find?
-* Show your experimental data in a professional way.
 ```python
 import numpy as np
 import pandas as pd